IMProject/.github/profile/README.md

 ## About
-This project is created as an ecosystem to help other Embedded projects to save some time for developing Bootloader and application for Flashing.
+This project is created as an ecosystem to help other Embedded projects to save some time for developing Bootloaders and applications for Flashing.

 ## Discord
 Join to project's <b>Discord</b> group: https://discord.gg/r53FEqvz73

 ## Repositories
-[IMBootloader](https://github.com/IMProject/IMBootloader) is a bootloader with different features write in **C** following the **MISRA C 2012** guidelines:
+[IMBootloader](https://github.com/IMProject/IMBootloader) is a bootloader with different features written in **C** following the **MISRA C 2012** guidelines:
 - accepts <b>signed</b> Firmware
 - it is <b>secure</b>.
 It uses encrypted communication for firmware and bootloader update
-- it can copy and run Firmware directly from RAM
+- it can copy and run Firmware directly from the RAM
 - it is  <b>self updatable </b>
 - enters in bootloader over FLASH segment
 - enters in bootloader over RAM segment